Front Cover

 Lindsay Quartet mentions the quartets / contrast_quartets.mp3

-(For the entire radio program, see the Miscellaneous link above.)
+(For the entire program, see the Miscellaneous link above.)

 Music/MP3

-Apparently there are no professional recording of the String Quartet No. 1 in A (1969-1970) - Opus 3, however, a recording by the Lindsay Quartet does exist from November 18, 1971 (courtesy of the BBC).
+Apparently there is no professional recording of the String Quartet No. 1 in A (1969-1970) - Opus 3, however, a recording by the Lindsay Quartet does exist from 1971.
+(Thanks to John Pope for cleaning up this file.)

 String Quartet No. 1 (Complete) / 00_op3_strng_qrt1_complete.mp3